AhmadovS/csc488/A4/TEMPLATE.md

 ```

 ## Program termination
-All programs are terminated by the `HALT` instruction.
+All programs are terminated by the `HALT` instruction, after executing the last statement.